A question often asked: Is Uganda safe to visit in 2023?

 If you are lost, take a taxi, for-hire, or even a Boda-Boda motorcycle back to your Hotel.
 Just do not act lost, even if you are.

-14. A Safe night out on the Town in Uganda:
+14. A Safe Night Out on the Town in Uganda:

 Going out is usually safe in Kampala, and we suggest you go with a local to stay safe.
 If you are on Safari with us, your driver-guide can show you the city that never sleeps in Africa, Kampala.